 Hallsville ISD Request for Technology Resources

-Hallsville ISD is dedicated to helping our students stay engaged and connected to learning resources during the COVID-19 crisis.
+Hallsville ISD is dedicated to helping our students stay engaged and connected to learning resources.
 If you are quarantined and in need of at-home educational resources such as Chromebooks and mobile hotspots, please use the Hallsville ISD Request for Technology Resources application.